The Salmon Run Ultra

 Exmouth, United Kingdom • 19 Sep 2026

-Salmon Run is an event that follows the River Exe route from Exmouth to Dulverton.
-It includes a solo ultra distance and a team relay that travel along much of the Exe Valley Way toward salmon spawning grounds on Exmoor.
-The event is presented by Wild Running in collaboration with the Tidelines project.
+Salmon Run is an organised running event that follows the Exe Valley Way from Exmouth to Dulverton.
+It is offered as a single-run ultra of 43 miles and as a team relay composed of shorter legs.
+The route travels from the sea toward salmon spawning grounds on Exmoor.

-- 43 miles ultra
+- 43 miles (Ultra)